backdrop-contrib/reference/README.md

 * field validation to make sure the referenced entity exists
 * define automcomplete function to make autocomplete widget actually autocomplete
 * function to turn the autocomplete value to a numberic target id on form submit
+* switch to using entity type bundle combos that are allowed to be referenced

 ### In progress:

+* add js file for widget
+* change autocomplete function to use new entity/bundle combo
+* switch autocomplete path for entity_id when entity_type changes
+* clear entity id field if the entity type is changed

+### Things to do:

+* update reference_entity_info_alter to provide info on all core entities
 * check that entity exists in autocomplete validate

-### Things to do:

-* get autocomplete function to respect bundle and status restrictions
+* get autocomplete function to respect status restrictions
 * permissions on autocomplete callback to check that user has ability to edit the field
 * update field validation to test that the referenced entity meets restrictions
-* switch from selecting one entity type in the settings, to limiting to one or more types
 * hide or disable entity type selector if only one entity type can be selected
 * hide the numeric id from the user after autocomplete select?
-* add js file for widget
-* switch autocomplete path for entity_id when entity_type changes
 * autocomplete to get entity labels that start with the typed text before just containing
-* update reference_entity_info_alter to provide info on all core entities
 * error or watchdog when trying to reference an entity that hasn't defined its keys properly
-* figure out which settings should be set for the field globally, for the instance, or both
-* clear entity id field if the entity type is changed
 * additional field formatter to display rendered entity
 * views integration
 * mutilingual support for label autocomplete